ttscoff/bunch/bunch-files/applescript.md

 ## Running an AppleScript Script

 If the content of a `*` line references an existing filename, that file will be executed as an applescript using the `osascript` command.
-If the script is in your Bunch directory, you can run it with just the filename.
-Otherwise, specify a full path.
+If the script is in your Bunch directory, you can run it with just the filename (or a relative path to a subfolder).
+Otherwise, specify an absolute path to the script.

     * MyScript.applescript
     * OtherScript.scpt